Pennsylvania Court Records

 Under the Constitution of Pennsylvania (Pa.
 Const.
 Art.
 I, § 6), persons accused in any criminal proceeding have the right to a jury trial.
 However, cases with a maximum sentence of imprisonment of six months are exempted from the constitutional right to a jury trial.
 Also, juvenile offenders do not have the right to a jury trial.

-Preliminary hearings are held to protect the defendant from unlawful arrest or detention.
-After the preliminary hearing, a case may either proceed to trial or be dismissed.
-If it is determined by the court that there is enough evidence to go to trial, it is at this point that the right to a jury trial comes to play.
+Preliminary hearings are designed to protect the defendant from unlawful arrest or detention.
+After the preliminary hearing, a case may proceed to trial or be dismissed.
+If the court determines that there is enough evidence to go to trial, the right to a jury trial comes into play.

-Juries are made up of up to 12 pre-selected persons.
-A defendant may agree, with the judge's approval, to be tried by a jury of fewer than 12 people.
+Juries are typically made up of up to 12 pre-selected persons.
+With the judge's approval, a defendant may agree to be tried by a jury of fewer than 12 people.
 However, the number of jurors cannot be less than six.
 (Pa.R.Crim.P.641)

 What are the Stages of a Criminal Trial in Pennsylvania?